-And even then we didn’t made it out without a scrap.
-Credit card machines stoped working, 2 unplanned abortions ensued, An alarm sounded in a nuclear powerplant in Japan and even the US Naval Observatory was touched.
+And even then we didn’t make it out without a scrap.
+Credit card machines stopped working, 2 unplanned abortions ensued, An alarm sounded in a nuclear powerplant in Japan and even the US Naval Observatory was touched.

-So yeah, Y2K happened because of a logical problem, but 2038 sounds a bit random… That’s because we are looking at the date in a “human readable” form.
-If we store the date as a Unix epoch timestamp, a form of timekeeping that counts seconds forth from 00:00:00 1 January 1970, we would get 2147483648.
+So yeah, Y2K happened because of a logical problem, but 2038 sounds a bit random… That’s because we are looking at the date in a “human-readable” form.
+If we store the data as a Unix epoch timestamp, a form of timekeeping that counts seconds forth from 00:00:00 1 January 1970, we would get 2147483648.

 This means that the Y2k38 might not appear for everyone at the same time.
 Or even in the year 2038.

 When we look back at the Y2K bug, it all seems kinda silly.
-Why would you store a year in a 2 digit form … why couldn’t you anticipate this issue … The same question arises for Y2k38, you know the integer will someday run out in you 32 bit system.
+Why would you store a year in a 2 digit form … why couldn’t you anticipate this issue … The same question arises for Y2k38, you know the integer will someday run out in your 32-bit system.
 So why use it?

 There is a bit of survivorship bias going on here.
 Take for example the project you are currently working on.
 It can be a long term legacy project, a cool new startup idea or a small advertising project.
 Will that be around for 5 years?
 10 years?
 30 years?
 It’s very hard to tell right now, technologies change, the product changes.
 Preparing your code for an issue that might show up in 30 years sounds irrational.
 Yet somehow some systems keep running without that refactor for years.